plasmo-dev/Plasmo.jl/docs/src/tutorials/tutorials.md

 # Tutorials

+## Tutorial 1

-## Modeling, Partitioning, and Solving a Natural Gas Network Optimal Control Problem with PIPS-NLP
+### Modeling, Partitioning, and Solving a Natural Gas Network Optimal Control Problem with PIPS-NLP

 ### Junction OptiGraph
 The gas junction model is described by the below equations, where ``\theta_{j,t}`` is the pressure at junction